dNationCloud/kubernetes-monitoring/docs/AWS_doc.md

 ### Introduction

 [Amazon Web Services](https://aws.amazon.com/) (AWS) provides a number of different cloud and container services, including the [Amazon Elastic Container Service for Kubernetes](https://aws.amazon.com/eks/) (EKS), which allows users to quickly and easily create Kubernetes clusters in the cloud.
-But starting up a cluster is just the beginning: the next step is to deploy applications on it.
+But starting up a cluster is just the beginning: the next step is to deploy applications and monitor them.

 That’s where this tutorial comes in.
-It will walk you, step by step, through the process of using the [AWS Marketplace](https://aws.amazon.com/marketplace) to deploy dnation Kubernetes monitoring on a running EKS cluster.
+It will walk you, step by step, through the process of using the [AWS Marketplace](https://aws.amazon.com/marketplace) to deploy dNation Kubernetes monitoring on a running EKS cluster.